-Recently, solutions concentrating on higher dimensional sets, with unbounded mass, have been proved to exist.
+have been proven to exist.
 From now on, we denote by $B_r$ the ball of radius $r$ centered at zero.
-When $\Omega=B_1\subset \R^n$, with $n\geq 2$, Pistoia and Vaira \cite{PistoiaVaira2015} constructed a family $u_\lambda$ of radial solutions blowing-up on the whole boundary of $\Omega$ and such that
+When $\Omega=B_1\subset \R^n$ with $n\geq 2$, Pistoia and Vaira \cite{PistoiaVaira2015} constructed a family $u_\lambda$ of radial solutions concentrating on the whole boundary of $\Omega$ such that

 More precisely, their solutions satisfy